edwingeng/wuid/README.md

 - `WithObfuscation` enables number obfuscation.

 # Attentions
 It is highly recommended to pass a logger to `wuid.NewWUID` and keep an eye on the warnings that include "renew failed".
-It indicates that the low 36 bits are about to run out in hours to hundreds of hours, and the renewal program failed for some reason.
-WUID will make many renewal attempts until succeeded or exhausted.
+It indicates that the low 36 bits are about to run out in hours to hundreds of hours, and the renewal program failed for some reason. `WUID` will make many renewal attempts until succeeded.

 # Special thanks
 - [dustinfog](https://github.com/dustinfog)